 I ask you to dedicate yourselves to the memory of those who have gone before us and to those who must follow us.
 I ask you to resolve to put aside all selfish desires and to strain every ounce of muscle and brain to building a nation which shall honour our dead, inspire our living and prove a proud heritage for those who are yet to come.

 In the name of all these – HARAMBEE!!

 Most of my friends know that we have just covered 3800 Kilometers on a road trip in the United States, which is like driving from Nairobi to Pretoria in South Africa.
-But this post is not about road trips its about being accountability and responsibility.
+But this post is not about road trips it’s about being accountable and responsible.

 As I get ready to go back home, I realize that we are the people responsible for our own demise on the road, each and every one of us.

 On the road we need rules and laws that work, it’s that simple, we got a parking ticket here in the States for being 3 minutes late, the cost of parking for 60 minutes was $2 /”Kshs 170″ the fine for being 3 mins late, i.e 63 mins was $63 /Kshs 5355 !! we never got late again), we also got into an accident for missing a small detail (the fine might be up to $300 , after that you never forget to obey. rules & laws..

 Who is to blame for the death in road accidents in Kenya?
 I liked Gado’s Cartoon this week as it depicted the people responsible but forgot to depict you and me.
 We killed them, stop crying, we killed those 41 people in Narok, we killed those students who died last month, we have been killing each other with our actions every other day, stop asking who is responsible, you are.